 What Exactly is True Freedom?

-The state of being free is liberation from overt restraint.
+The state of being free is liberation from restraints.
 But, restraint is something we determine based on our level of perception.
 What one person thinks is hindering another person would not.
 It’s a valuation of reality that happens within the mind.
 Much of freedom is circumstantial and can fluctuate.
 Let’s say you move into a house and find it spacious.
 Then when several other people move in suddenly, it feels crowded.

 Much of what we think and feel about reality comes from our instincts and personality.
 Another level of programming is the cultural narrative.
 So, what we believe is liberating is a function of our programming.
 We can learn to handle the programming of our Ego, and we can change the programming of cultural folklore.